cmark0v/linux_hax/linuxhax.rst

 - ``nmap`` -port scanner highly advanced, many modes and options
 - ``masscan`` -speed optimized port scanner for large volume scanning, target acquisition. usually preceeds  the use of nmap whcih yields more detailed information
 - ``nc`` -previously merntioned, netcat, raw conns
-- ``ettercap`` -manipulation of ARP, DNS, other protocols, generally for the purpose of man in the middle attack
+- ``ettercap`` -manipulation of ARP, DNS, other protocols, generally for the purpose of man in the middle attack. it is bad to the bone, it is a cyberweapon
 - ``wireshark`` -watch network packets go by. need to change group to work properly. can run as root and always works that way, but not recomended. used to be called ethereal - the new name sucks. still hate them for it. the new name reads like it should be the name of a chinese electrician tool or a korean children's cartoon
 - ``ngrep`` -network grep, just reads packets going by your box and spits that out to stdout if it matches what ur looking for
 - ``tcpdump`` -captures and dumps packets, dump files can be reloaded, minor dissection available with some calssification, can load the dumps up with anything